Count Zero: Publication history

 Volume 2 of the Sprawl trilogy, Count Zero follows Neuromancer (1984), with the series being concluded by Mona Lisa Overdrive (1988).
 It appeared in serial form in Isaac Asimov's Science Fiction Magazine, in the January, February, and March 1986 issues (the January being the 100th of that magazine), where each part was accompanied by black and white art produced by J. K. Potter.
 The January cover of the magazine was devoted to the story, with art by Hisaki Yasuda.
 According to a published letter from Gibson, the magazine version was edited with his permission to contain less swearing and sexual content, in part to allow access to youth audiences in the United States.

 It was first published in novel form in 1986.

-Title allusions
+Title

-The title of the book is a pseudonym of the main character Bobby Newmark, and is also a word-play on the computer programming term count zero interrupt.
-As presented on the front leaf of the book, there is a programming direction that states, "[o]n receiving an interrupt, decrement the counter to zero", that is, the title refers to a "count zero interrupt", an interrupt of a computing process that decrements a programming counter to zero.
-A 1982 edition of Charles Sippl's computer dictionary defines a "count zero interrupt" as "[a]n interrupt level that is triggered when an associated (clock) counter pulse interrupt has produced a zero result in a clock counter".
-The term, however, is not one generally understood.
+The title of the book is a pseudonym of the main character Bobby Newmark.
+The front leaf of the book suggests that it is a programming practice on the Zilog Z80 processor, quoting a guide by Rodnay Zaks: "On receiving an interrupt, decrement the counter to zero."
+While Zaks's guide is real, the quotation is fictitious.
+In the context of Z80 programming, "zero count" is a signal that the Z8430 timer circuit generates to interrupt the processor when it completes a countdown (the reverse of Gibson's description).